perladoubinsky/SemAug/README.md

 ### Generative model with Density Control

-You can also find the pre-trained generative model (Stable Diffusion v1.5 with ControlNet finetuning) in the previous link and put in the folder ```ControlNet/pretrained```.
+You can also find the pre-trained generative model conditionned on density maps (Stable Diffusion v1.5 with ControlNet finetuning) in the previous link and put in the folder ```ControlNet/pretrained```.

 ### Generate augmentations